 Van Dieman Brewing is an independent brewery, established in 2009, located on a family farm in Northern Tasmania.
-We combine the passion of agriculture, with the artisanship of fermentation to create our take on a broad array of stylistic beers and modern interpretations of farmhouse ales that incorporate our natural surroundings and local agriculture to uniquely convey a sense of origin, time, place & people - the liquid summation of “terroir.”
+We combine the passion of agriculture, with the artisanship of fermentation to create our take on a broad array of stylistic beers and modern interpretations of farmhouse ales.
+We incorporate our natural surroundings and local agriculture to uniquely convey a sense of origin, time, place & people - the liquid summation of “terroir.”

 Founder and Head Brewer Will Tatchell transgressed into the brewing world as a distraction during University years, whilst studying Agricultural Science, and retrospectively saw the brewing industry as an extension of the primary industry he'd grown up within.
 Upon completing University, he sought further experience in the brewing sector and travelled to the United Kingdom to immerse himself within the history rich brewing sector.
 Returning a number of years later to initiate the beginnings of the brewery in 2007 which was, by necessity, a labor of love.
 The demand for hand-made, small batch beer was not what it is today.
 But those first kegs of our Ragged Jack Pale Ale we proudly delivered to local pubs and restaurants found a market that was receptive to flavourful, locally brewed ales back when bland, generic beers ruled.
 It turns out we were onto something.
 Though our lineup of beers has grown, the way we brew all of them – always keeping quality and consistency in everything we do – remains the same.
 That artisanal spirit that Van Dieman was founded on continues today; brew excellent independent beer every day.